The Foundation of Flavor

 - Sauté or sweat vegetables in small amounts of oil, juice, broth or water.
 To sweat vegetables, cook them in a tightly covered pot.
 Vegetables will soften without browning.

 Native to Asia and the Middle East, carrots are sources of beta carotene.
-Carrots also are a good source of fiber, vitamins C and B6 and potassium.
+Carrots also are a good source of fiber, vitamin C and potassium.
 Cooking carrots unleashes beta carotene for better absorption.

 Native to Central and South America, chili peppers range from mild to fiery hot.
 Heat intensity is courtesy of the chemical compound capsaicin, which may help digestion.
 Smaller peppers are generally hotter.
-Add peppers to salsas, sauces and entrees for a spicy kick and boost of vitamins A and C.
+Add peppers to salsas, sauces and entrees for a spicy kick.

 The most pungent of the alliums, enjoy garlic raw or cooked in salads, stir-fries, sauces and stews.
 Eating garlic regularly may reduce atherosclerosis and the risk of stomach and colorectal cancers.
 Garlic's rich phytochemical content delivers its potential cholesterol-lowering and cancer-fighting characteristics.